robinruff/graphlist/README.md

-# GraphList Datastructures
+# GraphList Data Structures

-The `GraphList` class is a datastructure to efficiently store homogeneous graph data.
+The `GraphList` class is a data structure to efficiently store homogeneous graph data.

 **What is homogeneous graph data?**

 In homogeneous graph datasets all nodes, edges and graph attributes are of the same shape and type across the dataset.

 In a machine learning setting (e.g. graph neural networks) this is a common restriction on the data.
-The `GraphList` datastructure expoits this restriction to store data more efficiently (less python objects, less numpy arrays).
+The `GraphList` data structure expoits this restriction to store data more efficiently (less python objects, less numpy arrays).

 ## Features of this library